All Guides About Start Here

 "We went from 12% open rates to 41% in the first two weeks." — Jake M., freelance recruiter, Austin TX

-This is more convincing to a cold visitor than five quotes saying "great product, highly recommend!"
+This is more convincing than five quotes saying "great product, highly recommend!"
 A specific result from a specific person in a specific context is credible.
 Generic praise is not.

 🔢